 Your heel guards the plantar fascia tissue, but walking barefoot does not give your feet the same support, protection or cushioning that shoes do.
 It's so important to wear good shoes for plantar fasciitis!

 Running or even walking barefoot on hard surfaces for long periods of time are the main causes of strain to your fascia.
 Other risk factors include a rapid increase in weight-bearing activities and repetitive impact from activities such as running, as well as being overweight.

 If you already have plantar fasciitis, walking barefoot on hard surfaces can worsen the condition and delay the healing process.
 To help prevent the worsening of plantar fasciitis, it is important to wear suitable shoes for plantar fasciitis.

-If you are looking for the best shoes for plantar fasciitis, there are several factors which you need to consider.
-While the idea of "shoes for plantar fasciitis" may conjure up connotations of orthopaedic-looking shoes, fear not!
-Stylish shoes for plantar fasciitis exist and there are plenty of fashionable options out there.
+If you are looking for the best women's shoes for plantar fasciitis, there are several factors which you need to consider.
+While the idea of "shoes for plantar fasciitis" may conjure up connotations of unfashionable, orthopaedic shoes for plantar fasciitis, fear not!
+Cute shoes for plantar fasciitis exist and there are plenty of fashionable options out there.

-Here are our top tips for finding shoes for plantar fasciitis:
+Here are our top tips for finding plantar fasciitis support shoes: